-The income before tax in 2021 was a profit of EUR 59 million, compared to a loss before tax in 2020 of EUR 9 million.
-This increase is mainly due to lower policyholder claims and benefits, as explained before.
-This is partly offset by the positive results from financial transactions; refer to section A.3 'Investment performance' for more information on this.
+The income before tax in 2022 was a profit of EUR 158 million, compared to a profit before tax in 2021 of EUR 59 million.
+This increase is mainly due to lower policyholder claims and benefits, as explained before, and by the positive results from financial transactions; refer to section A.3 'Investment performance' for more information on this.